 The focus of this report is on analyzing and synthesizing this data, as well as the overall experience of observing radio in these vehicles in real time.
 Provided herein are recommendations on how broadcasters can improve the way the radio industry is presented on automotive displays, from both an engineering and marketing point of view.
-For the engineering perspective, Walden interviewed multiple system providers and engineering specialists, developing engineering best practices which are provided at the end of this report.
+For the engineering perspective, consultant and former Vice President of Radio Engineering for CBS E. Glynn Walden interviewed multiple system providers and engineering specialists and developed engineering best practices, which are provided at the end of this report.